Swoot1/ria2015/blog/2015-11-14-static-and-the-difference-between-props-and-state.markdown

 If the MyChildComponent is called without props from the parent component it will use the props that's returned from the 'getDefaultProps function' of course it will try to use the props sent in from the parent first if any.

 ##State
 State is pretty much the same as props except this time the parent can't decide what the state object should contain only the component itself can.
-I think this is mainly used for when a user is interaction with the component.
+I think that it's mainly used for when a user is interacting with the component.

     //myChildComponent.js
     (function(){